 A point breakdown for the project is at the end of this page.

-As part of your first assignment you should select a grid-based puzzle (e.g. Sudoku) or game (e.g., Battleship) that you will implement for your project.
-For simplicity I will use the term "game" to refer to games, puzzles, or even math problems or science questions.
-For each subsequent assignment you will improve the implementation of the game and add features.
+As part of your first assignment you should select a grid-based puzzle (e.g. Sudoku) or game (e.g., Battleship) or other web application (e.g., an event calendar) that you will implement for your project, create an HTML mock-up of the game, and define the game state.
+For each subsequent assignment you will implement part of the game and add features.
 At the end of the term you will turn in the completed game.
 Keep in mind that although each assignment adds to the game, finishing all of the assignments is not enough to get a good grade on the project.
 The assignments focus mostly on the user interface, and you will also need to implement game logic that is not part of any assignment.

 There are many games from which you can choose, including classics like chess and checkers, and relatively new games like Sudoku.
 Here is a list of possibilities: